 Sports injuries, such as a fall while skiing or running into another player during soccer, are lower-energy injuries that can cause tibial shaft fractures.
 These fractures are typically caused by a twisting force, and result in an oblique or spiral type of fracture.

-Symptoms of Tibial Fracture
+Symptoms of Tibial Fractures

 The most common symptoms of a tibial fracture are: